RetroReversing/retroReversing/categories/misc/Tools.md

 - **Early Polygon Editors**: Basic tools for creating simple 3D models.
 - **Advanced Modelling Software**: Programs like 3D Studio, SoftImage and Maya that allowed for more detailed and complex designs.
 - **Texture Mapping**: Techniques for applying textures to 3D models to enhance visual realism.

+{% include link-to-other-post.html post="/3d-software" description="For more information on 3D Software check out this post." %}

 ### **Music Creation**
 Music has always been a cornerstone of the gaming experience.
 Uncover the music creation tools and techniques that produced the memorable soundtracks of retro games.
 Learn about the hardware limitations and ingenious methods composers used to create captivating game music.
 Important aspects include: